-Table 18.
-Chemical We ed Control in Pea nuts Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Preplant Incorporated, A Annual grasses and d small-seeded broadleaf weeds alachlor, MOA 15 (Intrro 4 EC) 2 to 3 (2 to 3 qt) Incorporate no deeper than 2 inches; see label for specific instructions.
+Herbicide and Pounds Active Ingredient Formulation Preplant Incorporated, A Per Acre Precautions and Remarks d small-seeded broadleaf weeds alachlor, MOA 15 (Intrro 4 EC) 2 to 3 (2 to 3 qt) Incorporate no deeper than 2 inches; see label for specific instructions.
 Unless shallowly incorporated, Intrro is more consistently effective when applied preemergence.
 Weak on Texas panicum.
 Do not apply more than 3 qt of Intrro per acre per season.
-Before using Intrro, check with buyers to determine if there are marketing restrictions on Intrrotreated peanuts. acetochlor, MOA 15 (Warrant 3 ME) 0.94 to 1.5 (1.25 to 2 qt) Apply and incorporate in top 2 inches of soil.
-Do not apply more than 4 qt of Warrant per acre per year. ethalfluralin, MOA 3 (Sonalan 3 EC) pendimethalin, MOA 3 (Prowl H2O 3.8 EC) (Prowl 3.3 EC) 0.56 to 0.75 (1.5 to 2 pt) 0.71 to 1.43 (1.5 to 3 pt) (1.7 to 3.5 pt) Controls common annual grasses including Texas panicum.
-Use 3 pt Prowl or 2 pt ethalfluralin for control of broadleasignalgrass, Texas panicum, and fall panicum.
+Before using Intrro, check with buyers to determine if there are marketing restrictions on Intrro- treated peanuts. acetochlor, MOA 15 (Warrant 3 ME) 0.94 to 1.5 (1.25 to 2 qt) Apply and incorporate in top 2 inches of soil.
+Do not apply more than 4 qt of Warrant per acre per year. ethalfluralin, MOA 3 (Sonalan 3 EC) 0.56 to 0.75 (1.5 to 2 pt) Controls common annual grasses including Texas panicum.
+Use 3 pt Prowl or 2 pt ethalfluralin for control of broadlea pendimethalin, MOA 3 (Prowl H2O 3.8 EC) (Prowl 3.3 EC) 0.71 to 1.43 (1.5 to 3 pt) (1.7 to 3.5 pt) signalgrass, Texas panicum, and fall panicum.
 Incorporate 3 inches deep for Texas panicum; otherwise, incorporate 2 to 3 inches deep.
 See labels for maximum waiting period between application and incorporation.
 Immediate incorporation is best.
 Dual Magnum, Outlook, or Warrant may be tank mixed with Prowl or Sonalanto suppress yellow nutsedge.

 Table 18.
 Chemical Weed Control in Peanuts (cont.)

-Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Preplant Incorporated, A nutsedge nnual grasses, sn nall-seeded broadleaf weeds, and dimethenamid, MOA 15 0.75 to 1 Apply and incorporate in top 2 inches of (Outlook 6.0 L) (16 to 21 fl oz) soil within 14 days of planting.
-Use high rate of Dual Magnum, Dual, or Outlook metolachlor, MOA 15 0.95 to 1.27 for yellow nutsedge and broadleaf (Dual Magnum 7.62 EC) (1 to 1.33 pt) signalgrass.
+Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Preplant Incorporated, Ar nutsedge nnual grasses, sn nall-seeded broadleaf weeds, and dimethenamid, MOA 15 0.75 to 1 Apply and incorporate in top 2 inches of (Outlook 6.0 L) (16 to 21 fl oz) soil within 14 days of planting.
+Use high - rate of Dual Magnum, Dual, or Outlook metolachlor, MOA 15 0.95 to 1.27 for yellow nutsedge and broadleaf (Dual Magnum 7.62 EC) (1 to 1.33 pt) signalgrass.
 Not effective on purple nutsedge.
 Weak on Texas panicum.
 May (Dual 8 EC) (1.5 to 2 pt) be tank mixed with Prowl or Sonalan.

-Preplant Incorporated, B roadleaf weeds a nd suppression of nutsedge diclosulam, MOA 2 0.024 Effective on common cocklebur, (Strongarm 84 WDG) (0.45 oz) morningglory, common ragweed, eclipta, and common lambsquarters.
+Preplant Incorporated, Broadleaf weeds and suppression of nutsedge diclosulam, MOA 2 0.024 Effective on common cocklebur, (Strongarm 84 WDG) (0.45 oz) morningglory, common ragweed, eclipta, and common lambsquarters.
 Suppresses yellow and purple nutsedge.
 Does not control sicklepod.
 More effective when applied in combination with Dual, Outlook, Warrant, Prowl, or Sonalan.
 See label for rotation restrictions, especially corn and grain sorghum.
 Growers are cautioned that Strongarm can occasionally injure cotton the following year on soils with a shallow hardpan (less than 10 inches) and/or loam soils.
 Cotton grown under early season stress resulting from conditions such as excessively cool, wet, dry, or crusted soils may be particularly susceptible to carryover of Strongarm.
 The rotation interval between applying Strongarm to peanut and then planting cotton is 18 months in Camden, Currituck, Pasquotank, and Perquimans counties.
 Some weed species have developed resistance to Strongarm including common ragweed and Palmer amaranth.